telatin/covtobed/paper/paper.md

 # Summary

-A common task in bioinformatics is the alignment of DNA sequencing reads (produced by *next generation sequencing* experiments) against a reference genome.
-The output of the alignment is commonly encoded in a BAM file [@samformat], and  for several applications of DNA sequencing it is useful to extract the **depth of coverage** [@coverage] at specific positions in the BAM file, encoding the output in the standard BED format [@bedtools].
+A common task in bioinformatics is the mapping of DNA sequencing reads (produced by "next generation sequencing" experiments) against a reference genome.
+The output of the alignment is commonly encoded in a BAM file [@samformat].
+For several applications of DNA sequencing it is useful to extract the **depth of coverage** [@coverage] at specific positions in the BAM file, encoding the output in the standard BED format [@bedtools].

 Here we describe `covtobed`, a C++ program designed to extract the depth of coverage per position from a sorted BAM file, eventually specifying a range of coverage of interest and a minimum length for the features printed in the output BED file.
 The fast parsing of BAM files is performed using `libbamtools` [@bamtools].

 The implementation has been inspired by the UNIX programming phylosophy[@phylosophy], and thus `covtobed` performs a limited task and supports input and output streams.

 # Availability and Installation

-`covtobed` is distributed with MIT licence and available from the [GitHub repository](https://github.com/telatin/covtobed), and can be easily installed via Miniconda from the "bioconda" channel (*i.e.* `conda install -c bioconda covtobed`).
+`covtobed` is distributed with MIT licence and available from the [GitHub repository](https://github.com/telatin/covtobed), and can be easily installed via Miniconda from the "bioconda" channel (*i. e.* `conda install -c bioconda covtobed`).

-The tool is also available as a Docker image downloadable from [Docker Hub](https://hub.docker.com/r/andreatelatin/covtobed) or as a Singularity image from [Zenodo](https://zenodo.org/record/1063493).
+The tool is also available as a Docker image downloadable from [Docker Hub](https://hub.docker.com/r/andreatelatin/covtobed) (*i. e.* `docker pull andreatelatin/covtobed`) or as a Singularity image (*i. e.* `singularity pull docker://andreatelatin/covtobed`).
+Snapshots of Singularity images are stored in [Zenodo](https://zenodo.org/record/1063493).

+# Code

+The code of `covtobed` has been designed in an Object Oriented Programming paradigm, with an *Output* class used to print the output lines, and *Coverage* and *Alignments* data structures.
+This allows a convenient template for adapting the code to specific tasks, if needed.

+`covtobed` relies on  `libbamtools` [@bamtools] for BAM file parsing, and `cpp-optparse` [@opt] for command line option parsing.

 # Example application